from-static/.github/profile/README.md

 ## How it Works

-Using a `static.json` file, our GitHub Action automatically deploys a static, single-page application to GitHub Pages based on your configuration.
+Using a `static.json` file, our reusable GitHub Action workflows automatically deploy a static, single-page application to GitHub Pages based on your configuration.

 Our first-class applications translate your `static.json` to a fully functional microsite built on Next.js.